Golden Circle Driving: Times and Distances

 Common Mistakes When Planning Driving Times

-| •Underestimating how long stops take |
+| •underestimating how long stops actually take |

-| •Not accounting for weather delays in winter |
+| •not accounting for weather delays during winter |

-| •Skipping breaks between stops |
+| •skipping breaks between major stops |

 Golden Circle Driving FAQ